Museum Exhibition Invisible Showcases

 Ultimately, a skilled museum designer should work closely with the client to develop a comprehensive understanding of their goals and wishes.
 They should provide expert advice and guidance, and deliver a concept that exceeds expectations and wows visitors.

-If you are in Europe, and usually also in the USA, you will use the term vitrines whether the showcases are made of acrylic or glass.
+If you are in Europe, and usually in the USA, you will use the term vitrines whether the showcases are made of acrylic or glass.

 If you have a touring exhibition, you will, of course, have a different shopping list of boxes to tick for a permanent museum display.